Proclaimable/PatternAnalysis-2025/recognition/ISIC2017 segmentation/README.md

 ## 1. Introduction
+This report is for the final submission of comp3710 corse and the aim to to experiment with training a unet model to segment medical images.
+The report is based of the learnings of the content within Comp3710. something about the results

 ## 2. Project Structure
 1. “modules.py" containing the source code of the components of your model.
 Each component must be